Schedule a FREE home water test with a Culligan Water expert today!

 What water treatment systems are most common for Harford County homes?

-Many households use whole-home carbon filtration for taste/odor and a reverse osmosis system at the kitchen sink for drinking and cooking water.
-If you also deal with scale or mineral buildup, a softener may help depending on your in-home hardness.
+Many Harford County homes benefit from a two-part setup: whole-home carbon filtration for chlorine, taste, odor, and certain disinfection byproducts, plus under-sink reverse osmosis for drinking and cooking water.
+Reverse osmosis can help reduce nitrate, lead, copper, PFAS, fluoride, sodium, and other dissolved substances at the kitchen sink.
+If your home also has scale, spots, or mineral buildup, a water softener may help depending on your in-home hardness.

 Where can I get a local tap water quality report?